 Employers often reward employees who infuse energy and passion into their work.
 On the other hand, don’t expect a bonus if you display a consistent lack of enthusiasm.

-You fail to build relationships
+You haven't build any relationships

 In the collaborative landscape of modern workplaces, relationship-building is a cornerstone.
 Failing to connect with colleagues, clients, or superiors can limit your effectiveness within the team.